 UK luthier Seth Baccus grew up surrounded by music and instruments from an early age.
-Seth’s stepfather Andy Manson is a luthier renowned worldwide for his acoustic guitar making and whose brother Hugh Manson is known for building electric guitars for the stars.
-The universe had pretty much placed Mr Baccus at the optimal place and time to become a luthier, so you might say it was always his destiny.
+Seth’s stepfather, Andy Manson, is a renowned luthier worldwide for his acoustic guitar-making, and his brother, Hugh Manson, is known for building electric guitars for the stars.
+The universe had pretty much placed Mr. Baccus at the optimal place and time to become a luthier, so you might say it was always his destiny.

 Destiny

 Seth is one of those who listens, absorbs, and studies information; he has a voracious thirst for knowledge and has grown up surrounded by influences that permeate his work to this day.
-With the world just emerging from lockdown, I managed to catch up with Seth via the magic of FaceTime, and we talked about his life to become one of the UK’s top guitar makers.
+With the world just emerging from lockdown, I managed to catch up with Seth via the magic of FaceTime, and we talked about how he became one of the UK’s top guitar makers.

 What got you into building instruments?